-MALVERN, Pa., Aug.
-02, 2016 (GLOBE NEWSWIRE) — BioTelemetry, Inc. (NASDAQ:BEAT), the leading wireless medical technology company focused on the delivery of health information to improve quality of life and reduce cost of care, is pleased to announce that the Company has received CE mark approval of its Holter analysis software.
+BioTelemetry, Inc. (NASDAQ:BEAT), the leading wireless medical technology company focused on the delivery of health information to improve quality of life and reduce cost of care, is pleased to announce that the Company has received CE mark approval of its Holter analysis software.

 The Research Division of BioTelemetry